 An introduction to the basic techniques of clay.
-The course will investigate the methods and aesthetics of ceramics, both functional ware and sculptural form.
+This course will investigate the methods and aesthetics of ceramics, both functional ware and sculptural form.
 The course will also explore the historical and cultural uses of pottery and the contemporary use of clay as a sculptural medium.
-This course is offered in the spring semester.
+Prerequisites: None.